Hibu falls on report of creditors taking control of company

-The company, which had just over 2 billion pounds of debt as of December 31, said in February that it was in talks with lenders and expected to reach a deal on restructuring its debt "in the near future".
+The company, which had just over 2 billion pounds of debt as of Dec.
+31, said in February that it was in talks with lenders and expected to reach a deal on restructuring its debt "in the near future".
+[ID:nL4N0BC2MS]

 Hibu has repeatedly said that any deal would result in little or no value for shareholders.